charpov/TinyScalaUtils/site/docs/examples.md

 } // the string "hello world\n"
 ```

 Note that `System.out` and `System.err` are global variables, shared among threads, while `Console.out` can be different for different threads.
+To capture the output of newly created threads, these threads should be created within the `printout` function.

 ## Package `timing`